keikaloustian/yvrwax-astro/README.md

 ## Further Ideas
 * Use Yup for form schema validation
-* Add captcha or honeypot to form for spam protection
+* Add pause button to give visitors the option to stop the video
 * Add red border to form fields that don't pass validation